HiiragiKano/seminar-slides/slide.md

 ## Deploy for syscall record

 - We can install sysdig from source code and configure all dependencies manually.
-    - It is very difficult because the origin Juno OS lack of **package manager** to install dependencies.
+    - It is very difficult because the origin Juno OS is lack of **package manager** to install dependencies.
     - We customize a Linux Kernel and software stacks based on Yocto Project for Juno Board and successfully install sysdig.

 - On the other hand, We also implement a tool to hook syscalls as sysdig does.